 The Bank regularly agrees on collateral to be received from or to be provided to customers in contracts that are subject to credit risk.
 Collateral is security in the form of an asset or third-party obligation that serves to mitigate the inherent risk of credit loss in an exposure, by either substituting the borrower default risk or improving recoveries in the event of a default.
-While collateral can be an alternative source of repayment, it generally does not replace the necessity of high quality underwriting standards.
+While collateral can be an alternative source of repayment, it does not replace the necessity of high quality underwriting standards and a thorough assessment of the debt service ability of the counterparty .